PittNAIL/pittnail.github.io/content/projects/index.md

 ### Zero-Shot Learning for Clinical Natural Language Processing

 The lack of gold standard datasets is the biggest bottleneck for Clinical Natural Language Processing (NLP).
-This project will apply zero-shot learning (ZSL) approaches to Clinical NLP and develop novel ZSL methods tailored to Clinical NLP.
+This project will apply Zero-Shot Learning (ZSL) approaches to Clinical NLP and develop novel ZSL methods tailored to Clinical NLP.

 - Project Lead: [Sonish Sivarajkumar][sonish]